Churandy Martina: 2008 Summer Olympics

 However, on 24 August, the Netherlands Antilles filed an appeal to the Court of Arbitration for Sport to reinstate Martina's medal, arguing that the American protest came after the 30-minute deadline for protests and appeals set by the International Association of Athletics Federations (IAAF), and also that they had their own video footage (not the official Olympic video footage) showing that Martina never left his lane.
 On 6 March 2009, the CAS rejected the appeal against Martina's disqualification.
 Shawn Crawford, who had been awarded the Olympic silver medal, reportedly gave his medal to Martina on 28 August 2008.

 At the start of the 2009 outdoor season, Martina set a world-leading time of 9.97 seconds in the 100 m at the Fanny Blankers-Koen Games; the fourth time he had finished with a sub-ten-second time.
 He could not build upon his Olympic success at the 2009 World Championships in Athletics and only reached the quarter-finals of the men's 100 m.
-He was sixth at the 2010 IAAF World Athletics Final—the competition's final edition.
+He was sixth at the 2009 IAAF World Athletics Final—the competition's final edition.
 He defended his regional title at the 2010 Central American and Caribbean Games, holding off a challenge from Daniel Bailey to win in 10.07 seconds—just one hundredth off his championship record.

-After the dissolution of the Netherlands Antilles, Martina has represented the Netherlands in 2011 World Championships and 2012 European Championships, where he won gold in 200 metres and 4x100 metre relay.
+After the dissolution of the Netherlands Antilles, Martina has represented the Netherlands in 2011 World Championships and 2012 European Championships, where he won gold in 200 metres and 4 × 100 metre relay.

 2012 Summer Olympics

-Martina competed at the London 2012 Summer Olympics, again in his three disciplines, the 100 metres, 200 metres and 4x100 metre relay.
+Martina competed at the London 2012 Summer Olympics, again in his three disciplines, the 100 metres, 200 metres and 4 × 100 metre relay.
 Only narrowly making it through to the 100-metre semi-final, Martina improved his personal best in the semi-final to 9.91.
 This race was also the fastest ever semi-final run, with Justin Gatlin running 9.82.
 In the final, Martina placed sixth behind Usain Bolt, posting 9.94.
 Martina then competed in the 200 m, where he finished in fifth, again behind Bolt, in 20 seconds flat.
 In the relay, the Netherlands finished sixth in a time of 38.39.
 However, after the Olympics, Martina broke the 200 m national record in Lausanne, lowering the time to 19.85, ending his reasonably successful season.

 In 2016, Martina won the European Championships 100 metres before a home crowd.
 The following day, he crossed the line in first place in the 200 metres, but was denied the sprint double because he crossed inside of his lane line again, giving the win to Bruno Hortelano.

+Achievements

+All information from World Athletics profile unless otherwise noted.